Introduction

 Over the last 120+ years, Booth has established both traditions and practices that make it a sought-after school for undertaking an MBA.
 However, the school’s reputation doesn’t only stem from its historical relevance.
 Booth also has more associations with Nobel laureates in the Economic Sciences than any other business school in the world.

-They also offer an incredibly flexible curriculum, as well as a wide range of extracurricular opportunities to their cohort of MBA students.
+They also offer an incredibly flexible curriculum, as well as a wide range of extracurricular opportunities, to their cohort of MBA students.
 For these reasons, among many others, Booth ranks high on most prospective MBA applicants’ lists of top-choice schools.

 Maintaining such a high rank and stature for as many years as Booth also comes with high stakes.
 Each year’s cohort becomes the face of a century-long reputation.
-Booth wants to maintain the prominent standing that they have earned over the years, and the only way to do that is to sift through each year’s pool of applicants with careful attention to detail when it comes to potential; Every applicant to Booth’s MBA program is held up to rigid standards and expectations.
+Booth wants to maintain the prominent standing that they have earned over the years, and the only way to do that is to sift through each year’s pool of applicants with careful attention to detail when it comes to potential.
+Every applicant to Booth’s MBA program is held up to rigid standards and expectations.

 However, one opportunity that you have to stand out from the crowd and make a lasting impression is with the Booth MBA essays, which are an integral part of the application process.
 If you are interested in finding out more of what these essays consist of, or if you’re eager to learn what Booth’s admissions committee is looking for when dissecting your essays, then read on.